The Riley Blake Quilt is well on its way. In part 2 of this series, I will teach you how to easily cut your quilting fabric using the Cricut Maker!

-Cutting out all the pieces of a quilt is often the most laborious part of the quilting process.
-Using the Cricut Maker, the cutting goes so much faster!
-It saves hours of bending over a low table, grasping that old rotary cutting blade!
-This post is sponsored by Cricut and Riley Blake Designs.
-I was compensated in some way for writing this post.
-Any opinions given are completely my own.
+Cutting the many intricate pieces of a quilt is often the most laborious part process.
+By using the Cricut Maker, this miserable task goes so much faster!
+It saves hours of bending over a low table grasping that old rotary cutting blade!

 Using a 12 x 24” cutting mat, press the white fabric right side down to the mat.
 Let any extra fabric hang off the edge of the mat.
-This is important to get the best utilization from the fabric.
+This is important as it will allow you to get the best utilization from the fabric.
 Do not cut off the extra fabric!
-Be sure you have installed the Rotary Cutting Blade in your Cricut for cutting fabric before you begin.
+Be sure you have installed the rotary cutting blade in your Cricut for cutting fabric before you begin.

 144 white triangles

 24 bright green multi color floral